WordPress/wordpress-playground/packages/docs/site/docs/main/intro.md

 -   **[Quick Start Guide](/wordpress-playground/quick-start-guide)**: For those just starting out with WordPress Playground, this is where you can get up and running with WordPress Playground quickly to [start a new WordPress site](/wordpress-playground/quick-start-guide#start-a-new-wordpress-site) and [try a block/theme/plugin](/wordpress-playground/quick-start-guide#try-a-block-a-theme-or-a-plugin) or [test a specific WordPress/PHP version](/wordpress-playground/quick-start-guide#use-a-specific-wordpress-or-php-version).

--   **[About Playground](./about-playground.md)**: To learn about WordPress Playground, how safe it is, what you can do with and some of its current limitations, visit this section.
+-   **[About Playground](./about/index.md)**: To learn about WordPress Playground, how safe it is, what you can do with and some of its current limitations, visit this section.

--   **[🛠️ Build](./build/index.md)**: Learn more in this section about how WordPress Playground can help you to build products with WordPress.
-Use it from where you work best, whether that's in the browser, Node.js, mobile apps, VS Code, or elsewhere.

--   **[📝 Test](./test/index.md)**: This section explains how to upgrade your QA process with WordPress Playground.
-Quickly test your plugins or themes, experiment in a private sandbox, and create PRs from your WP Playground instance to any repo.

--   **[🚀 Launch](./launch/index.md)**: Learn more about using WordPress Playground to showcase your product, let users try it live, or launch it in the App Store with zero lead time.
+-   **[📖 Guides](./guides/index.md)**: Explore our comprehensive guides to master new skills, find step-by-step instructions, and unlock valuable insights.
+Dive in to learn and grow!

 -   **[Contributing](./contributing/index.md)**: WordPress Playground is an open-source project that welcomes all contributors—from code to design, documentation to triage.
 Learn here how to contribute.